vankessel/vankessel.github.io/blog/_posts/2020-08-10-writing-and-coding.md

 Both classes and interfaces define a type of thing.
 But sometimes the type of a thing depends on an other type.
 Take a `ShoppingList` for example.
 If a shopping list of `Food` is needed, it would be inappropriate to put non `Food` items on that list.
 This could be done by making a `FoodShoppingList` subtype.
 But if a to-do list or otherwise is also needed it quickly becomes apparent that creating a new list subtype for every possible type of item will become overwhelming.
 This is where generics come in.
 With generics, a list is described as `ShoppingList<T> where T: Nameable`.
 Here `T` is a stand-in for any other type that implements the `Nameable` interface, since it needs to be written down on the shopping list.
 (That means no shopping for Voldemort, Lovecraftian gods, or that really hard boss from Dark Souls III).

-It is evident that this popular programming paradigm codifies natural human conceptualization and abstraction.
+It's evident that this popular programming paradigm codifies human conceptualization and abstraction.
 It begs the question:

-Can analysis of type-theory, programming languages, and programming patterns give us insight into human thought, linguistics, and good writing; and vice-versa?
+Can analysis of type-theory, programming languages, and programming patterns give insight into human thought, linguistics, and good writing; and vice-versa?